halbgut/rss-o-bot/src/man/man.md

 ### export
 Exports the RSS feeds as OPML to STDOUT.
 The export does not include the defined filters.
 Simply beacause, there is no standard way of exporting those.

+### poll-feeds
+Triggers a poll of all feeds in the database.

 ## DEBUGGING
 To enter the debugging mode, you'll need to set the `DEBUG` environment variable to a list including `rss-o-bot`.
 For example: